- Arts and Design»

 Born in 1499, Petrus Nicolai Moraulus lived to the year 1576 which was a ripe old age for that day and time.

 The Mass of Saint Gregory was a painted oil on panel completed in 1530.
 Saint Gregory the Great was the Pope (head of the Catholic Church) from 590 to 604.
-There is a lot of symbolism going on in this particular painting which is well described in the link to the right.
+There is a lot of symbolism going on in this particular painting.

 Tintoretto was actually a nickname.
 This artist's real name was Jacopo Comin.
 Also known as Jacopo Robusti, he was the eldest of twenty-one children and was the son of a dyer or tintore.
 At an early age Jacopo started drawing and painting and showed extraordinary talent.
 For the very briefest period of time he was a student of Titian.

 An Italian (1519 - 1594) he produced this oil on canvas work titled Mocking of Christ between the years 1585 to 1590.

 Tintoretto was a prolific producing artist and here he portrays Christ as being taunted and tortured prior to his crucifixion and death.

 Baptism of Christ was probably painted in the 1520s by a "South Netherlandish" artist.